-- Inborn errors in fructose metabolism: - Essential fructosuria: deficiency of the hepatic fructokinase enzyme which results in the incomplete metabolism of fructose in the liver and consequently its excretion in the urine unchanged.
-It does not require a treatment as it is asymptomatic (benign condition) - 2.
+- Inborn errors in fructose metabolism: - 1.
+Essential fructosuria: deficiency of the hepatic fructokinase enzyme which results in the incomplete metabolism of fructose in the liver and consequently its excretion in the urine unchanged.
+It does not require a treatment as it is asymptomatic (benign condition).
+It is autosomal recessive - 2.
 Hereditary fructose intolerance (HFI): deficiency of the aldolase B enzyme which results in the accumulation of fructose-1-phosphate (severe condition).
 Symptoms: vomiting, abdominal pain, hypoglycemia, Jaundice, hemorrhage, hepatomegaly and renal failure.
 It can be treated by limiting fructose intake (fructose, sucrose and sorbitol).
+It is autosomal recessive